rwth-acis/Virtual-Agents-Framework/Documentation/manual/task-bundle.md

 The lambda functions must return a boolean value. `() => {...}` syntax is a lambda expression that defines an anonymous function inline.
 Parameters can be added in brackets on the left side of the arrow.

 You can add tasks and preconditions to the TaskBundle after its initialisation.
-This is possible through the `AddTask` and `AddPrecondition` methods.
+This is possible through the `AddTask`, `AddTasks` and `AddPrecondition` methods.
 Note, that preconditions are checked before the TaskBundle execudes its tasks.
 If a precondition is added after the TaskBundle has started executing, it will not be checked.

 Example: